teivah/designdeck/network.md

 ## Backpressure

 A node limits its own rate of sending in order to avoid overloading.
-Queueing is done on sender side.
+Queueing is done on the sender side.

 Also known as flow control